codecraftuk/codecraftuk.github.io/_posts/2018-06-27-FirstTimeSpeakers-Promo.md

 description: FirstTimeSpeakers Promo!
 All the details about how to sign up here!
 ---

-This is our first!
-Our meetup usually does not run presentation based events, as we focus on events during which everyone can participate and be heard.
+In general, our meetup udoes not run presentation based events, as we focus on events during which everyone can participate and be heard.

 However, we have decided to organise a FirstTimeSpeakers event during which new speakers will be encouraged to give a 10-15 min talk about anything tech related - any stack, any softskill.